forestgrape/coronavirus/5_epidemiological/transmission.md

 * The initial cases that led to the discovery of Sars-CoV-2 occurred  during cold outdoor air temperature and therefore dry indoor air in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 The earliest observed Sars-Cov-1 cases are linked to a similar setting of a live animal market.

 * The primary spreading indoors can be a reason  this new betacoronavirus diseases occurred recently, even though overall hygiene increased.
-There are other possible explanations however: One is that the diagnostic tooling improved enabling the discovery of these diseases (MERS, discovered in 2012, has been infecting humans at least for decades, which is known from analyzing backup samples [to cite]).
+There are other possible explanations however: One is that the diagnostic tooling improved enabling the discovery of these diseases (MERS, discovered in 2012, has been infecting humans at least for several decades, which is known from analyzing backup samples [to cite]).

 #### Further evidences